 DOCUSIGN MASTER SERVICES AGREEMENT

-This DocuSign Master Services Agreement (“MSA”) is made between DocuSign (as described in Section 12 Contracting Entity, Governing Law and Venue) and the Customer identified on the Order Form (“Customer”), together referred to as the “Parties” and each individually as a “Party.”
-Specific services terms, product details and any applicable license and/or subscription terms will be set forth in applicable Service Schedule(s), Order Form(s) and SOW(s), which shall become binding on the Parties and subject to this MSA.
-Each Order Form and/or SOW is governed by and incorporates the following documents in effect as of the date of last update of such documents, collectively referred to as the “Agreement” that consists of:
+This DocuSign Master Services Agreement (“MSA”) is made between DocuSign, Inc., a Delaware corporation (“DocuSign”), and the contracting party identified on the Order Form (“Customer”), together referred to as the “Parties” and each individually as a “Party”, as of the date of last signature below (the “MSA Effective Date”).
+The Parties hereby agree to the terms and conditions of this MSA, including any specific services terms, product details and any applicable license and/or subscription terms will be set forth in applicable DocuSign Service Schedule(s) and Attachments (located at https://www.docusign.com/company/terms-and-conditions/msa-service-schedules), Order Form(s) and SOW(s), each of which become binding on the Parties and are incorporated into this MSA upon execution of an Order Form and/or SOW.
+Each Order Form and/or SOW is governed by and incorporates the following documents in effect as of the effective date of the applicable Order Form or SOW, collectively referred to as the “Agreement”, that consists of:

-- the Order Form and/or Statement of Work;
+1. the Order Form and/or Statement of Work;

-- Service Schedule(s); and
+3. Service Schedule(s); and

-- this MSA.
+4. this MSA.

 TABLE OF CONTENTS